Betty-Blocks-Services/import-csv/README.md

 The key column specifies the CSV column name.<br />
 The value column specifies either the word checkbox or a specific date format.<br />
 We use the formats defined by the date-fns package and the specifics can be found here: https://date-fns.org/v2.16.1/docs/format<br />
-Make sure a mapping exists for each of your date columsn in the CSV, otherwise the column will not be imported correctly.
+Make sure a mapping exists for each of your date columsn in the CSV, otherwise the column will not be imported correctly.<br />
+See the limitations below for the supported patterns.

 example: